8 December 2023

 I make reasonable efforts to keep data accurate and up to date; for example, when writing an article or marketing my business, I may check your name, place of work and job title against your profile on a social media site or your company website.
 See the section on ‘what I do with your data’ for more information.

-I make reasonable efforts to secure your personal data, including both technical and physical measures.
-These measures include:
+I make reasonable efforts to secure the personal data I collect; these include both technical and physical measures.
+Measures include:

 • using the HTTPS protocol